-Many business owners assume that all online payments are handled via credit card as they are in North America, Australia or Canada, but the variance is far greater.
+Many business owners assume that all international online payments are handled via credit card as they are in North America, Australia or Canada, but the variance is far greater.
 For instance, 50% of Germans use bank transfers as their preferred payment method while China almost exclusively uses Alipay, an international online payment platform akin to PayPal.

-That’s why, when selling internationally, you’ll do well to offer a variety of payment options.
+When selling internationally, you’ll do well to offer a variety of payment options.
 Here are the preferred payment methods by country:

-- Canada: Credit Card
+- Japan: Credit card

 - China: Alipay

-- South Korea: Credit Card
+- South Korea: Korean credit cards

 Keep Tabs on International Regulations

-Perhaps the most tedious part of selling online is staying up to date on the latest trade regulations.
+Perhaps the most arduous part of selling online is staying up to date on the latest trade regulations.
 International trade regulations may vary greatly from country to country, so once you’ve decided on a particular country to focus your efforts on, it’s important to do some digging on the following:

 Check out the resources below to research accurate and up-to-date regulations that may affect doing business abroad.